kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 Once created, a Bucket object is immutable, except for fields specifically noted:
 - `DeletionPolicy` is mutable to allow Admins to change to `Retain` policy after creation.

+Conditions:
+- `Provisioned` - Indicates the backend bucket was created and should exist (or not).
+  - `Unknown` if provisioning fails with retryable resource or RPC error.
+  - `False` if provisioning fails with a non-retryable RPC error or non-recoverable resource error.
+  - `True` when RPC call for bucket create/getinfo returns OK.
+- `ResourcesValidated` - Indicates Bucket spec validity.
+  - E.g., Bucket spec becomes degraded after provisioning (though this is unlikely).
+- `ProvisionFailed` - Records results of latest RPC bucket create/getinfo.
+  - E.g., driver auth expired (easily resolvable), or backend data was lost (requires restoring from backup).

 #### BucketClaim